rahulLiving/RecipeAllocation/README.md

 1. We create a *max-Priority* queue for recipes based on the stock
 2. We create another *max-Priority* queue for orders based on the number of recipes required.
-3. For each order with `k` required recipes we select the top `k` recipes in stock.
+3. For each order with `k` required recipes we select the top `k` recipes in stock from the earlier created priority queue.
-4. We reduce the count by the number of portions required for the order and push it back in the queue
+4. We reduce the count of each of the `k` recipes by the number of portions required for the order and push it back in the queue
-5. We reduce the order count by 1
+5. We reduce the order count by 1 and place it back in the order queue

-**Time Complexity** `O(nlog(a)+nlog(b)), where n is the number of orders, m is the different recipes in stock, b is the different types of orders`
+**Time Complexity** `O(nlog(a)+nlog(b)), where n is the number of orders, a is the different recipes in stock, b is the different types of orders`

 **Note** it is possible to bring the complexity down to `O(nlog(a))` by using a sorted list instead of a priority queue for orders.
-However, it is left as future work as the value of `b` is very small
+However, it is left as future work as the value of `b` is very small.

  ### Project Structure